 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Trade Day is $16 cheaper to get started.
+Trade Day is $54 cheaper to get started.
 Funded Futures Network charges $160/mo (monthly subscription) plus a $120 activation fee.
-Trade Day charges $125/mo (monthly subscription) plus a $139 activation fee.
+Trade Day charges $87/mo (monthly subscription) plus a $139 activation fee.
+Trade Day currently has an active promotion which may further reduce cost.

-Funded Futures Network uses EOD Trailing drawdown, while Trade Day uses .
+Funded Futures Network uses Intraday Trailing drawdown at 4% ($2,000 buffer once locked at initial), while Trade Day uses .

-Funded Futures Network gets you funded faster, with an estimated ~7 days to first payout (5d eval + 2d exhibition).
-Consistency rules also affect pacing: Funded Futures Network caps your best day at 40% of total profit, while Trade Day caps at 30% โ a looser rule means you may need fewer trading days in practice.
+Funded Futures Network gets you funded faster, with an estimated ~12 days to first payout (5d eval + 2d exhibition + 5d winning).
+Consistency rules also affect pacing: Funded Futures Network caps your best day at 40% of total profit, while Trade Day caps at 30% — a looser rule means you may need fewer trading days in practice.

-Both firms require clearing a buffer zone before your first payout โ you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed.
-Check the Funded Futures Network and Trade Day detail pages for the exact buffer amounts.
+Trade Day requires clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed.
+Funded Futures Network has no buffer requirement, meaning payouts are available from day one.

-Funded Futures Network is a stronger fit for swing traders (overnight holding allowed).
+Funded Futures Network is a stronger fit for day traders (news trading allowed).
+Trade Day is a stronger fit for budget traders (starting at $87).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate